gomena/gomena.github.io/index.md

 ### News/Highlights
+* Dec 2022.
+On Dec 13th I am giving a talk for (Stochastics Seminar). in the the [Department of Mathematics, Aarhus University](https://math.au.dk/en/)
 * May 2022.
 I was named a 'Chilean Leader' By [Revista Sabado](https://twitter.com/revista_sabado) (from [El Mercurio](http://www.emol.com)), main newspaper in Chile) and [Universidad Adolfo Ibañez](https://www.uai.cl/en/).
 As a result, I was spotlighted by the [Columbia Global Centers](https://globalcenters.columbia.edu/news/alumni-spotlight-gonzalo-mena) and the [Statistics Department at Columbia University](https://stat.columbia.edu/2022/06/01/congratulations-to-gonzalo-mena-on-being-recently-acknowledged-as-one-of-chiles-young-leaders-for-his-work-in-artificial-intelligence-in-the-solving-of-complex-phenomenon/).
 * April-May 2022.
 I am attending the [Decision Making and Uncertainty](https://www.imsi.institute/activities/decision-making-and-uncertainty/) long program  at the [IMSI institute, Chicago](https://www.imsi.institute/), where I will also present my most recent work in the [Applied Optimal Transport workshop (May 16th-May 20th, 2022)](https://www.imsi.institute/activities/applied-optimal-transport/).
 * December 13th, 2021.
 I am presenting our work on [Sinkhorn EM algorithm](https://arxiv.org/abs/2006.16548) as a spotlight talk at the [Optimal Transport and Machine Learning Workshop at NeuRIPS](https://otml2021.github.io/).